o3de/o3de.org/content/docs/atom-guide/look-dev/tools/material-editor.md

   1. Select **Main Menu > File > Open...**.
 - Open or create a material from the Asset Browser.

-### Editing Materials
+### Editing materials
-- All material editing is done by changing properties in the Material Editor inspector.
-- Changes are recorded as properties are edited and can be undone and redone.
+To edit materials, change the material's properties in the Material Editor Inspector.
+The system records any changes you make, so you can always undo and redo them.

 ### Child materials
 Materials can reference a parent material to inherit and override its properties.
 Changes to the parent or another ancestor automatically reflect in the child material, unless the child overrides those properties.